macropin/django-registration/docs/default-backend.rst

       Creates and returns a :class:`RegistrationProfile` instance for the account represented by ``user``.

+      The ``RegistrationProfile`` created by this method will have its :attr:`~RegistrationProfile.activation_key` set to a SHA1 hash
+      generated from a combination of the account's username and a random salt.

       :param user: The user account; an instance of ``django.contrib.auth.models.User``.